konaraddi/learnpython/documents/curriculum.md

 * Discuss scopes of variables defined in and out of a function

 #### `009_morefunctions.py`
+* More about scoping
     * Understand the variable names used in the parameters aren't defined variables
-* Nesting
+* Nesting functions

 ### Misc

-Perhaps show students something, then do something together with them, and then give them a practice exercise or two.
+Perhaps show students something, then do something with them, and then give them a practice exercise or two.